PD: Diploma Programme

 CAS: Creativity, Activity and Service

-Creativity, Activity and Service (CAS) it is one of the three building blocks that all students must complete as part of the Diploma Program (DP).
+Creativity, Activity and Service (CAS) It is one of the three core elements that all students must complete as part of the Diploma Program (DP).
 CAS engages students in a variety of experiential learning and service-learning activities that foster personal and interpersonal development.
-It encourages the student's contact with the arts, creative thinking, healthy lifestyles, and a feeling of social responsibility.
+It encourages the student's contact with the arts, creative thinking, healthy lifestyles and a feeling of social responsibility.

 CAS, one of the main components of the PD, is taught throughout the Diploma Program and involves students in a variety of activities simultaneously with the study of academic disciplines.